react-native-camera/react-native-camera/README.md

 ## Subviews
 This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.

+## Example

+To see more of the `react-native-camera` in action, you can check out the `Example` folder.

 ------------

 Thanks to Brent Vatne (@brentvatne) for the `react-native-video` module which provided me with a great example of how to set up this module.